Azure NetApp Files for Skytap on Azure

 Create Azure NetApp account

-(Subscription needs to whitelisted to use ANF)
+(Subscription must be whitelisted to use ANF)

-1) https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-quickstart-set-up-account-create-volumes?tabs=azure-portal
+1. https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-quickstart-set-up-account-create-volumes?tabs=azure-portal

 Once Subscription is whitelisted, you are ready to create Pools and Volumes.